Have Whitehaven Beach to Yourself at Dawn — Here's How

 Getting There

-The tricky part: getting to the campsite requires a water taxi or private boat from Airlie Beach.
+Here's the tricky part: reaching the campsite requires a water taxi or private boat from Airlie Beach.
 Whitsunday Island Camping Connection runs drop-off and pickup services (AUD 120-160 per person round trip).
-You agree on pickup time — typically 2-3 days later.
+You agree on a pickup time — typically 2-3 days later.

 The water taxi drops you at the southern end of Whitehaven.
 From there, it's a 20-minute walk through coastal bush to the southern campsite, or a 2.5km beach walk to the northern campsite near Hill Inlet.